Matrix Completion via Max-Norm Constrained Optimization

-The upper bound \eq{compare1} follows immediately from \eq{mc-ubd} in Theorem \ref{thm1-mc}, and \eq{compare2} is a direct extension of Theorem 7 in Klopp (2012) which considers the case of the exact low-rank matrices, i.e. rank$(M_0)\leq r$.
+The upper bound \eq{compare1} follows immediately from \eq{mc-ubd} in Theorem \ref{Thm3.1}, and \eq{compare2} is a straightforward extension of Theorem 7 in \cite{Klo14} on exact low-rank matrix recovery to the case of low-trace-norm matrix reconstruction.
 The proof is essentially the same and thus is omitted.